Skip to main content

 Technology Becomes the Bridge to Solving Real-World Problems

-Metro21 is an interdisciplinary research and implementation center at Carnegie Mellon University that works with metropolitan and rural communities to tackle some of their most pressing real-world challenges.
-Using technology as our tool, we join forces with civic and community partners to guide, implement and inform innovation that improves quality of life through access to infrastructure, affordable transportation, economic opportunity and more.
+Metro21 is an interdisciplinary research and implementation center that works with metropolitan and rural communities to tackle some of their most pressing real-world challenges.
+Using technology as a tool, it partners with civic and community organizations to guide, implement, and inform innovation that improves quality of life through better access to infrastructure, affordable transportation, economic opportunity, and more—extending the impact from local neighborhoods to global communities.

 infographic-1400-02-min.png